Introduction

 macOS Software

 We mentioned at the start that all Apple Macs run the macOS operating system.
 While this has similar capabilities as Windows, it is quite different in many ways.
 The macOS operating system is refreshed almost yearly and so a new Mac will come with the latest version installed.
-All upgrades to future versions are free, and it is possible to run an older version that the one shipped if a particular application requires it.
+All upgrades to future versions are free, and it is possible to run an older version than the one shipped if a particular application requires it.

 Depending on your viewpoint there are some advantages or disadvantages to macOS versus Windows.
 It offers a very well-connected experience if you are an Apple ecosystem user, creating an almost seamless unified experience between Macs, MacBooks, iPads and iPhones.
 However, there are compatibility niggles between macOS and Apple packages such as Pages, Numbers and Keynote when converting files to the more widely used Microsoft Word, Excel and PowerPoint.
 It is true that Microsoft has developed Apple specific versions these applications but yet they still lack some Windows based functions and features, and the updates may be less regular.